ryan-mcclue/unsw/comp3222/wk3.md

 end behaviour;
 ```

-TODO: twos-complement subtraction and addition
+twos-complement used as easier overflow detection,
-      can use same circuit with xor select?
+same circuit for subtraction/addition and
+compatibility with signed and unsigned
+in twos complement, if the carry-out of the MSB/sign-bit is different
+to the carry-in of the previous bit then overflow

-carry lookahead adder reduces critical path delay of carries
+carry lookahead adder reduces critical path delay of carries in ripple-carry
 it will first determine if inputs will generate (both 1s) or
 propagate a carry (either 1 and carry in)
 once all carries determined, full adder components occur in parallel

 as CLA complex with more wires, often divide into 8bit chunks and connect with ripple
 this is known as hierachical carry-lookahead addition
-TODO: detecting overflow by looking at MSB?

 TODO: look at the timing simulation of LPM adder (using '+' operator)
 to observe glitching as carries ripple through adder

-TODO: want to be able to access internal signals of say '+' operator to see if overflow?

 ```
 Sum <= ('0' & X) + (‘0’ & Y) + Cin ;